 - Problem 3.1: Issue Python commands which create a word list from five_letters.txt.
-Now print every word which contains the word rat. - Problem 3.2: If A is an $m \times n$ matrix and v is a vector of length n, then the product u = A x is defined mathematically as the vector of length m such that
+Now print every word which contains the word rat (in exactly that order). - Problem 3.2: If A is an $m \times n$ matrix and v is a vector of length n, then the product u = A x is defined mathematically as the vector of length m such that